phantomics/april/README.md

 ## Also Not Implemented

-APL's function editor system and control flow statements are not implemented; this type of functionality is also readily accessible through standard Common Lisp.
+APL's function editor system and control statements are not implemented; this type of functionality is also readily accessible through standard Common Lisp.
+Also, rather than using control statements like `:If`, April approaches the need for such structures with lexical statements like `$[]`.

 ## April's Lexicon Compared to Other APLs